-The Best Way to See Bacalar's Lagoon of Seven Colours
+Bacalar, Mexico: The Best Way to See the Lagoon of 7 Colours

 I had seen some amazing photos and videos of Bacalar before visiting but I never imagined it would turn out to be one of my favourite places in all of Mexico.
 Bacalar's lagoon is known as the Laguna de Siete Colores which translates to the Lagoon of Seven Colours.
 The town of Bacalar is about 3 hours drive from Playa del Carmen, easy to reach by bus and well-worth the trip.
 As soon as I caught my first glimpse of the lagoon, I couldn't believe the colours.
-With so many shades of vibrant blue hues, the name is quite fitting and it wasn't long before we started contemplating whether or not we should just stay in Bacalar.
+With so many shades of vibrant blue hues, the name is quite fitting and it wasn't long before we started contemplating whether or not we should extend our stay in Bacalar (which we did).

 Sailing with Veleando Ando Bacalar

-The best way to see Bacalar's Lagoon of Seven Colours is to get on the water and then in the water.
-Veleando Ando offers several options to enjoy the beautiful shades of blue but we opted for their Premium Tour which is the most popular excursion and a great way to make the most of one day on the water.
+A sailing excursion is the perfect way to experience Bacalar’s beautiful lagoon.
+Veleando Ando offers several options to enjoy the beautiful shades of blue but we opted for their popular Premium Tour to make the most of our day on the water.
 One of my favourite things about travelling with Wes is being able to share so many of his 'first' travel experiences and (sure enough) it wasn't until we were about to board when he tells me this would be his first time on a sailboat!
 We spent the afternoon with a family visiting from Mexico City and it was just 6 of us with our two captains for three relaxing hours on the Lagoon of Seven Colours.

 Our stops for the day included a bird sanctuary and Cenote Esmeralda but the best was saved for last.
 Our swim at the Pirate Channel in Bacalar was the highlight of our sailing trip with waters so shallow, it felt as if we could have walked all the way to the adjacent lagoon without getting our hair wet.
 Before heading back, our captains transformed a basket of fruit into a beautiful fruit platter and we had some drinks to stay hydrated.
 Wes says I was smiling all the way back to shore and I don't doubt it.
 Despite all of the beautiful cities we've seen throughout our travels, I'm definitely happiest on the water and everything about the lagoon of Bacalar made it so hard to leave.
 We even ended up adding 2 more nights to our stay after this sailing trip!